consumer dispute arbitration in Orange, Texas 77630

 • Product Defects: Cases where consumers receive defective or faulty goods, leading to dissatisfaction and requests for repairs, replacements, or refunds.

-• Service Complaints: Disagreements over the quality or delivery of services, such as utilities, repairs, or other professional services.
+• Service Complaints: Disagreements over the quality or delivery of services, including local businesses.

 • Billing Errors: Issues involving incorrect charges, unauthorized fees, or disputes over billing practices either by local businesses or larger corporations operating in the area.